Financial regulation in Australia

-Financial regulation in Australia is extensive and detailed.
+Financial regulation in Australia encompasses the laws, institutions, and supervisory practices that govern the country’s banking, securities, insurance, payments, and consumer‑finance sectors.
+The framework is built around a “twin peaks” model, with the Australian Prudential Regulation Authority overseeing prudential stability and the Australian Securities and Investments Commission responsible for market conduct, corporate regulation, and consumer protection.
+The Reserve Bank of Australia contributes to the system through its monetary policy role, payments oversight, and financial‑stability analysis, while the Australian Competition and Consumer Commission regulates competition and aspects of consumer law relevant to financial services.

+Australia’s regulatory architecture is shaped by legislation such as the Corporations Act 2001, Banking Act 1959, and Insurance Act 1973, along with policy coordination through the Council of Financial Regulators.
+The system has evolved through major reforms responding to financial crises, technological change, and inquiries including the Financial System Inquiry and the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+Contemporary regulatory priorities include strengthening consumer protections, addressing systemic risk, and adapting oversight to digital finance and emerging market practices.

 History

 In 1984 the Government of Australia established the Financial System Inquiry following a period of financial deregulation that started in the early 1970s.

-In 1997, leading business figure Stan Wallis produced a report of his inquiry into Australia's financial system, entitled the Final Report of the Financial System Inquiry and commonly referred to as "the Wallis report."
+In 1997, Stan Wallis produced a report of his inquiry into Australia's financial system, entitled the Final Report of the Financial System Inquiry and commonly referred to as "the Wallis report."
 Wallis recommended that the best structure for Australia at that time would involve two regulators: one responsible for prudential regulation of any entity that needed to be prudentially regulated; and one responsible for market and disclosure regulation of any financial products being offered to Australian consumers.